githabideri/homedoc-spektor/README.md

-# Homedoc Spektor
+# HomeDoc Spektor

-Homedoc Spektor captures Linux system inventory data and generates reports with local Ollama models.
+HomeDoc Spektor captures Linux system inventory data and generates reports with local Ollama models.
 The tool gathers CPU, memory, storage, firmware, and software facts as structured JSON then asks an LLM for summaries, section deep dives, or answers to ad-hoc questions.